Winner of the 2023 Choice Award for Outstanding Academic Title, sponsored by the American Library Association.

 Antonius C.G.M.
 Robben is Professor Emeritus of Anthropology at Utrecht University in the Netherlands.
 He is the author of Argentina Betrayed: Memory, Mourning, and Accountability (2018) and Political Violence and Trauma in Argentina (2005).

 Alexander Laban Hinton is Distinguished Professor of Anthropology at Rutgers University and UNESCO Chair in Genocide Prevention.
+He is the recipient of the American Anthropological Association's 2022 Anthropology in Media Award for his work raising awareness of genocide and human rights.
 He is the author of The Justice Facade: Trials of Transition in Cambodia (2018) and Man or Monster?
 The Trial of a Khmer Rouge Torturer (2016).

 "In Robben and Hinton's 'encounter with humanity's dark side' the perpetrator researcher and the evildoer become inextricably intertwined.
 Researchers' intimate fieldwork contact with perpetrators of mass atrocity sullies them, they feel dirty.
 And, yet, it reveals complex and contradictory human beings that unsettle facile assumptions about their monstrosity.
 How do researchers incorporate cognitive and affective empathy to understand the 'priming' that make atrocities possible, while condemning those acts?
 Perpetrators establishes the craft for doing so."

 —Leigh Payne, Oxford University